time-series-machine-learning/tsml-eval/_uea_experiments/ada/ada_python.md

 >squeue -u USERNAME --format="%12i %15P %20j %10u %10t %10M %10D %20R" -r

-to simplify and just use 'queue' in the terminal to list the processes, add this command, modifying the USERNAME to the .bashrc file located in your home (create if doesn't exist):
+__Tip__: to simplify and just use 'queue' in the terminal to run the above command, add this to the .bashrc file located in your home:

 > alias queue='squeue -u USERNAME --format="%12i %15P %20j %10u %10t %10M %10D %20R" -r'